LiangJoshua/PHP-MySQL/README.md

 #### Lesson 13: Defining Classes
 In this lesson, you will create a contact class for the contacts that appear on the aboutus page in the case study.
 You will have a chance to add in the properties and the methods to this blueprint that will be used to create objects in the later lessons.

+#### Lesson 14: Using Classes
+In this lesson, you will replace the static html code on the aboutus page with objects for each of the contacts.
+You will also have a chance to use the __construct method in the contact class to see how you could automatically load all of the properities for that particular object.

+### Lesson 15: Using Advanced Techniques
+In this lesson, you will improve the case study by adding autoloading of the classes.
+You will also change the scope of the properties in the contact class to make them protected and create the appropriate getter methods to access those protected properties.